brblair/fundraising-thermometer/README.md

 More information about GitHub Pages and Publishing Sources: https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages

-## License
-© 2025 Bradden Blair, Ph.D.
-Licensed under the Apache License, Version 2.0.
-See `LICENSE` and `NOTICE` for details.
-Please preserve copyright and license notices.
-Brand assets in `/assets` are not covered by the code license (see `/assets/LICENSE`).

 ## How to update numbers
 Edit `data/funds.json` and set the 10 values in `"segments"` (dollars).
 Example:
 ```json